 The Bassett & Lodge partnership failed to work out, and was dissolved in 1861.

-In 1878 Bassett suffered a paralytic stroke and was forced to resign from business and public service.
+After suffering a paralytic stroke in 1878, George Bassett was forced to resign from business and public service.
 S M Johnson took full control of Bassett & Co.

 The Don Works, Bridge Street had also been opened in Sheffield by 1890.
 The Don Works employed 180 women.
 The Portland Street works employed 300 people.

 S M Johnson was highly regarded as an employer.

 Charles Thompson, the company’s sole sales representative, called on a Leicester wholesaler called Walker in 1899.
 A shop assistant knocked over his tray of sweets.
 Walker liked the look of the scattered sweets, and ordered a batch.
 Thus, the sale of Liquorice Allsorts began.

 Liquorice Allsorts were an immediate success, and drove sales at the company.

 A new factory was established at Owlerton from 1900.

 The business was converted into a private limited company in 1919.